 Grout Starts with Cement

 Grout is basically cement, but with various additives to affect the installation and durability.
 The main types are sanded or non-sanded; sanded grout has very fine sand mixed with the cement and is used on joints at least 1/8-inch wide.
 Non-sanded is pure Portland cement and is used on smaller joints.
 All grout comes as dry powder that must be mixed with water.
 A dry-set grout is used on tiles that are dry when the grout is applied.
+A basic cement-based mixture will give a pale grey grout color.

-Sanded and Non-Sanded
+Sanded and Non-Sanded Grout

 Major cement grout alternatives are sanded, which is mixed on site with cement, fine sand and water; non-sanded dry-set, which is cement, fine fillers, a water-retention additive and coloring, to be used on dry tiles; ready-mixed sanded grout, with cement, fine sand and coloring, to use on moistened tiles; latex-modified grout, with a latex polymer added to the cement and sand to increase bonding ability and water resistance.

-Other Grout Types
+Other Grout Substitutes

 Two other types of grout are Furan and caulking.
 Furan substitutes furfuryl alcohol for water and makes a grout that is highly resistant to chemicals and acids.
 Tiles must be coated with wax before Furan grouting, and the tiles must be steam cleaned after grouting.
 Caulk comes in tubes and is squeezed into joints from a tube or caulking gun.
 It normally is used to seal 90-degree corners, places where tile meets a wall or around sinks and other installations.
 Some types dry hard, while others remain flexible and rubbery.